FaizaanAnche/Technology-Survey/README.md

-Survey From On Technology
+Survey Form On Technology

 This is simple web page made using HTML and CSS.
-It features a survet form which is focused on technology usage among people of different age groups and genders.
+It features a survey form which is focused on technology usage among people of different age groups and genders.